Quick summary of key school information

 School finish time |

-The last period ends at 3:20 p.m., and the after-school program starts from 3:30 - 4:30 p.m., with sports, clubs, or excursions arranged by the student life coordinator.
-Boarding students must attend the after-school program from Monday to Thursday; day students are recommended to participate in at least two after-school programs. |
+High school (G9-12) last period ends at 3:15 p.m.
+The after-school program starts from 3:30 - 4:30 p.m., Monday to Thursday.
+Boarding students must attend the after-school program from Monday to Thursday; day students are recommended to participate in at least two after-school programs.
+Elementary school students (K-G8) have a daily dismissal time of 3:30 pm. |

 Supervised care before/after school |

 High school students can arrive at 8:00 am when the school is open and leave at 4:30 pm.
-Laureate offers aftercare to children 6 to 12 years of age with fees. |
+Elementary students can sign up for aftercare, which has fees for children 5 to 13 years of age. |

 School bus service available |